Year 11, 2017, Germany

 Year 12, 2012 China: South Australia’s top performing international student in 2012

-Studying abroad was always my dream when I was a little child, because I wanted to experience different cultures in the world.
+Studying abroad was always my dream when I was a little child because I wanted to experience different cultures in the world.
 At the age of 16, I was so fortunate to come to South Australia to do my high school with the support of my parents.

 When I first came to here, the friendly and passionate IES [International Education Services] teachers and homestay family made me feel like coming home.
 My homestay family were a very nice and kind couple.
 They helped me settled down in this beautiful city.
-To make me get used to the life, my homestay “father” tried his best to make Chinese dish for me.
-I did not fell homesick in this charming city.
+To make me get used to life, my homestay “father” tried his best to make Chinese dish for me.
+I did not feel homesick in this charming city.

-My study in Adelaide is also an unforgettable travel.
-Australian Science and Mathematics School is an oustanding school.
+My study in Adelaide is also an unforgettable journey.
+Australian Science and Mathematics School is an outstanding school.
 The teachers there are patient and professional.
 They helped me change my mind about learning and life.
 Study in Australia is completely different from the study in China.
 I can do what I want to do.
 For example, I can choose the subjects according to my own hobby.
-I think this is the most important fact that leads me to a high achievement.
+I think this is the most important fact that leads me to high achievement.
 The creativity is also the thing that teachers encourage us to develop.
-Creativity is more vital than knowledge in the modern society.
+Creativity is more vital than knowledge in modern society.
 I think the students in Australia are all-sided developed people.

 Year 12, 2010, Germany

 I’m Stephanie and I was born in Germany in 1993.
 Since the age of five, I have loved to play the piano and to go horse riding.
-During my school time my passion for Science and Mathematics had grown steadily.
+During my school time, my passion for Science and Mathematics had grown steadily.
 As a result, I participated in some German Maths competitions.
 Once I’d finished year 10, I really wanted to go abroad.

 Actually, what he told me quite confused me: there are no “normal” classes in year 10/11.
 There would be subjects like “Sustainable Futures” and “Communication Systems”.
-Due to my English knowledge I didn’t understand half of what I was told about the school.
+Due to my English knowledge, I didn’t understand half of what I was told about the school.
 In the end, I decided just to wait and see how it’s going to be.

 What shall I say, undoubtedly, this school was just simply the best thing that could have happened to me.
 I really loved the way everything was organised there (and I’m assuming it still is that way).
 For instance, the combination of “normal” subjects to topics during year 10 and 11 was just a great experience.
 Furthermore, the help I received during my year 12 studies was incredible.
 (I’ve completed my SACE at the ASMS, I think I forgot to mention this before.)
-Coping with the work load wasn’t always easy for me, but in the end there was always a way, thanks to a lot of teachers and friends.
+Coping with the workload wasn’t always easy for me, but in the end, there was always a way, thanks to a lot of teachers and friends.

 I’m really glad that I was able to attend the ASMS.
 It has most likely been the best time of my life so far and I wanna thank all of the staff who turned this exchange year into such an awesome experience.